Python3pkg/GjertsenTweet/readme.rst

 GjertsenTweet
 =============

 GjertsenTweet is a simple twitter client built with npyscreen.
-It let's you access twitter from your terminal so you can post, read and search for tweets.
+It lets you access twitter from your terminal so you can post, read and search for tweets.

 Installation